ServiceNow/azimuth/docs/docs/user-guide/exploration-space/performance-overview.md

-# Performance Overview
+# Prediction Overview

-The Performance Overview centralizes the **metrics**, the **confidence histogram** and two **word clouds** to show important words from the utterances.
+The Prediction Overview centralizes the **metrics**, the **confidence histogram** and two **word clouds** to show important words from the utterances.

 ![Screenshot](../../_static/images/exploration-space/performance-overview.png)

 ## Metrics

-Assess the quality of the model with different performance metrics.
+Assess the quality of the model with different metrics.
 Hover over the information icon to see more information on each metric.

 ![Screenshot](../../_static/images/exploration-space/metrics.png)